Borovany: Administrative division

+Etymology

+The name Borovany is derived from the place name Borová, meaning "the village of people from Borová".

 Geography

 Borovany is located about 13 km southeast of České Budějovice.
 It lies in the Gratzen Foothills.
 The highest point is at 544 m above sea level.
 The Stropnice River flows through the municipal territory.
 There are many fishponds around the town.